 – In the event of a player having to attend a hospital the player should attend the public hospital as each player has free access to the full range of services at the hospital subject to the A&E charge levied (€100).
 If a player attends a GP prior to attending hospital and receives a referral letter this A&E charge will not apply.

 – A claim must be registered on line with DWF Claims within 60 days of an injury, otherwise the claim will not be processed.

 – A claim number will be issued and must be used for all documents relating to the claim

 – Once the submitted claim is reviewed by DWF Claims, DWF Claims will acknowledge the claim and it will be forwarded on- line to relevant Co Board for approval

-– When the treatment for the injury is completed, the documents required must be given to Declan Corcoran, Player Injury Officer and any queries or correspondence relating to a claim must be made to him.
+– When the treatment for the injury is completed, the documents required must be given to Annette Conway, Player Injury Officer and any queries or correspondence relating to a claim must be made to her.

 – It is the responsibility of the player/player’s parent/guardian to ensure that all necessary documentation is completed and submitted.

 – The Player Injury Officer will be available to assist in completing the claim process

 – Player Injury Officer will ensure that all required Claimant, Team Manager and Club Secretary/Designated Player Injury Officer signatures and documentation are completed

 – Player Injury Officer will also follow up with the player regarding any queries from DWF Claims or any further information required

 – Once a payment has been issued to the Club, the Player Injury Officer will organise for the settlement amount to be forwarded to the player

 – Important: Any members who have not paid membership by May 31st 2021 will not be eligible to receive any reimbursements from the club for any injury occurring prior to their membership being paid.